jyax1/flast-starter/README.md

 Started implementing my personal project ...

-I'm logged in as cs304 guest, and I haven't signed into any accounts in my VS Code.
+I'm logged in as jx1, and I haven't signed into any accounts in my VS Code.

+yayy! :)